Will the local economy finish the year on a high note? Here’s what an expert says

 Q: What economic factors need to occur, or remain in place, for area employers to continue hiring in November and December?

-A: The main economic factors are expectations that consumer recovery is continuing, such that current inflation and inflation expectations are not undermining incentives to continue to creep back toward pre-pandemic levels of consumption, and we do not have any additional pandemic-related restrictions that could impede businesses generating revenue.
-Also, supply chain problems start to show signs of clearing up.
+A: The main economic factors are expectations that consumer recovery is continuing, such that current inflation and inflation expectations are not undermining incentives to continue to creep back toward pre-pandemic levels of consumption, and there aren’t new pandemic-related restrictions that could impede businesses generating revenue.
+Also, supply chain problems start to show signs of clearing.

 Q: Last month, the key leisure and hospitality industry posted strong job gains, up 27% from September 2020.
 Is the industry finally turning the corner or merely better managing an array of financial challenges?